qemu/qemu/docs/tools/index.rst

-..
-This is the top level page for the 'tools' manual

 Tools
 =====

+This section of the manual documents QEMU's "tools": its command line utilities and other standalone programs.

 Contents: